 Complaints by Volunteers

-There may be occasions when you may wish to raise a problem or concern relating to your volunteering, whether that is about the school, a child, a member of ABC to read staff or perhaps another volunteer.
+There may be occasions when you wish to raise a problem or concern relating to your volunteering, whether this is about the school, a child, a member of ABC to read staff or perhaps another volunteer.

 ABC to read encourages communication between all parties so that where possible any problems can be aired and resolved informally, preferably with the assistance of a fieldworker.
-It is therefore important to raise any concern at an early stage, before it becomes a difficult issue to resolve and maybe worries you.
+It is therefore important to raise any concern at an early stage, before it becomes a difficult issue to resolve, and maybe continues to worry you.

-In the unlikely event that this has not been possible then ABC to read has a procedure for so doing, full details of which are on our website and available upon request from the Chief Operating & Development Officer.
+In the unlikely event that resolution has not been possible, or the matter is of a more serious nature, then ABC to read has a documented procedure for a more formal approach.
+Full details of this are on our website and available upon request from the CEO.

 Complaints about Volunteers

-In the unlikely event that this has not been possible, or the matter is serious, then ABC to read has a procedure for so doing, full details of which are on our website and available upon request from the Chief Operating & Development Officer.
+In the unlikely event that this has not been possible, or the matter is serious, then ABC to read has a procedure for so doing, full details of which are on our website and available upon request from the CEO.